 | Air-conditioned spaces | Matte formulas feel tighter |

-So sometimes the formula didn’t change — your lips simply became drier.
+So sometimes the formula didn't change—your lips simply became drier.

 Adding More Lipstick Rarely Fixes Cracking

-Once the lipstick begins cracking, layering another thick coat on top usually:
+This is usually where liquid lipstick starts looking messy.
+Once the lipstick begins cracking, layering another thick coat on top usually emphasises texture more, creates patchiness, and feels heavier.

 Soft Matte Liquid Lipsticks Usually Feel Better Daily